hoo12F/stupid-scams/README.md

 **Free Vbux**: Commissioned by Gabbi
 <br>

-*Want to commission too? make an issue!*
+*Want to commission too? make an issue! (or just tell me directly but issues are perferred)*

 ## Release log
 **Current Version**: 1.0.0